 - Availability: How often do you need to access the data or system?
 Every day, once a week, at the beginning of each month?
 How can you work without the data?
 Is there a workaround?
 How do fault detection and incident response work with multiple stakeholders and divided responsibilities?

 As a part of the risk analysis, it’s important to consider who would be motivated to attack your systems or if configuration mistakes are more likely to happen.
 Data breach news is often about big companies that have a lot to lose.
 Don’t get too scared – try to be realistic with your threat scenarios.

 Planning to begin your cloud migration?
 Or already migrated, but still looking to improve your security?
 Read all about Nixu’s Cloud Services and contact us to learn more.

 Better availability – usually

 Typically, organizations transition to cloud for better uptime and better scalability.
-But what’s worth considering is that what are the risks when relying on someone else’s services.
+But what’s worth considering are the risks when relying on someone else’s services.
 What is the service level you need?
 Do you have alternatives?

 Of course, an expired certificate, misconfiguration, or technical failure could happen to you in your on-premise environment as well, but at least you would have more control over it.
 Also, situations like these are rare, and typically, there are viable alternatives, such as making a phone call, sending an email, or meeting face-to-face.